eBay/nice-modal-react/README.md

 * Easy to integrate with any UI library.

 # Motivation
 Using modals in React is a bit frustrating.
-Think of that if you need to implement below UI:
+Think of that if you need to implement the below UI:

 <img src="images/modal-example.jpg" width="700px"/>

 The dialog is used to create a JIRA ticket.
-It could be shown from many places, from the header, to the context menu, to the list page.
+It could be shown from many places, from the header to the context menu, to the list page.
 Traditionally, we had declared modal components with a JSX tag.
 But then the question became, “Where should we declare the tag?”

 The most common option was to declare it wherever it was being used.
-But using modals in a declarative way is not only about a JSX tag, but also about maintaining the modal’s state like visibility, parameters in the container component.
-Declaring it everywehre means managing state everywhere.
+But using modals in a declarative way is not only about a JSX tag but also about maintaining the modal’s state like visibility, and parameters in the container component.
+Declaring it everywhere means managing the state everywhere.
 It's frustrating.

 The other option put it in the Root component, for example: